The archaic “Classic Madrid” Pattern

 Classic Madrid pattern 1705

 This example of the Classic Madrid pattern represents a mature stage in the evolution of the Franco-Spanish tradition.
-The court figures have become more monumental, its suit signs more decorative, and its overall design more refined, producing an accomplished expression of the Spanish playing-card tradition before the emergence of newer regional patterns.
+The court figures have become more monumental, the suit signs and costumes more decorative, and the overall design more refined, producing an accomplished expression of Spanish playing-card tradition at that time.

 Cards from an anonymous “Madrid clásico” set from two uncut sheets, dated 1705.
 Notable features include an indecipherable anagram on the ace of cups with no correlation to the other inscriptions on the cards, and the posture of the horse on the cavalier of coins, which is usually depicted facing away.
 As in all similar cases, the king of coins holds a small battle-axe.
 From the collection of Alberto Pérez González.